benoit-liquet/SEMI-MARKOV-VIGNETTE/Section4-1.md

 #plot(hazard.baseline)
 ```

- To get the cummulative intensity functions
+ To get the cumulative intensity functions

 ```r